motionnPath/DeFi/README.md

-This project is a great way to have an understanding of an exciting usecase of smart Contracts: DeFi
+This project is a great way to have an understanding of DeFi

 So in this project i will be: